Religion, which one ?

 Take heed that no man deceive you, for many shall come in my name, saying, I am Christ; and shall deceive many.
 Matthew 24:4-5.

 'For the time will come when they will not endure sound doctrine, but according to their own desires, because they have itching ears, they will heap up for themselves teachers and they will turn their ears away from the truth, and be turned aside to fables'.
-2Timothy 4:3-4.
+[2Timothy 4:3-4].

-When the Father sent his son into the world, he brought to fruition his greatest plan for us under a new covenant.
-Christ came and preached to us and gave us wonderful miracles, he taught us about the character and love of God and most importantly he came to 'Save us' from ourselves and from our inherent sinful nature, this is why he is called the redeemer, or the saviour of the world.
-What differentiates Christianity from other religions is that Christianity is based on what God has done for us through Christ i.e: divine triumph.
-Every other world religion is based on what we must do to earn God's favour and forgiveness i.e.: human achievement.
+When the Father sent His Son into the world, He fulfilled His greatest plan for us under a new covenant.
+Christ arrived, preached to us, performed miraculous deeds, and taught us about God's character and love.
+Most importantly, He came to 'save us' from ourselves and our inherent sinful nature, which is why He is known as the Redeemer or the Savior of the world.
+What sets Christianity apart from other religions is that it is based on what God has accomplished for us through Christ, a divine triumph.
+In contrast, other world religions focus on what we must do to earn God's favor and forgiveness, emphasizing human achievement.
+'For it is by grace you have been saved, through faith – and this is not from yourselves, it is a gift from God'.
+Eph 2:8

-These high priests considered themselves to be the ultimate religious authority of the day and through their pride were never going to accept Christ as divine or the son of the living God.
-In fact this caused so much indignation that they eventually crucified him.
-Ironically enough, their evil plan to crucify Christ fitted perfectly into Gods plan for the salvation of all his saints.
-In a world of mass religious confusion, perhaps the other question we should be asking is 'Not which religion' or 'Christian denomination', rather how should we present ourselves to God ?
-I believe we should pray solemnly from the heart and pray in the Spirit -
+These high priests viewed themselves as the ultimate religious authorities of their time and, due to their pride, were never going to acknowledge Christ as divine or as the son of the living God.
+This led to such indignation that they ultimately crucified him.
+Ironically, their malicious plan to crucify Christ aligned perfectly with God's plan for the salvation of all his followers.
+In a world filled with religious confusion, perhaps the question we should be asking is not about 'which religion' or 'Christian denomination,' but rather how we should present ourselves to God.
+I believe we should pray sincerely from the heart and pray in the Spirit.
+'God is Spirit: and they that worship him must worship him in spirit and in truth'.
+John 4:24.
+Sitting in a church and experiencing guilt with forced responses is not necessarily beneficial for your soul or spirit.
+Consider whether you identify as a 'born again Christian'.
+Didn't we hear Jesus say: verily verily I say unto thee, except a man be born again' he cannot see the kingdom of God.
+John 3:3.

 We need to see far and beyond a Sunday service and realise that a service to God extends into Monday's and through to Saturday's.
 We must shake off this general perception that world religion is the ultimate authority in our lives and get back to the pure wine of Christ and the Apostolic teachings.
 God charges us with a responsibility to seek out the truth, and as Christians we owe it to ourselves as we must repent and address the sin in our everyday lives.
 I must emphasise :